nisrinaishmh/Artificial-Neural-Network-Program-to-Recognize-Hand-Shapes-that-Form-Scissors-Rock-or-Paper/README.md

 # DICODING Machine Learning for Beginners : Artificial Neural Network Program to Recognize Hand Shapes that Form Scissors Rock or Paper🌈🪄

 ## I have successfully completed the Rock, Paper, Scissors project for Dicoding Machine Learning.
-The detailed explanation of your project is as follows:
+The detailed explanation of this project is as follows:

 ### Project Steps📝📂: